JJ/alpine-raku/README.md

 	sudo -E  docker run -t -v `pwd`:/root/p6-app jjmerelo/alpine-perl6 /root/p6-app/horadam.p6 10

 which will return the 10 first elements of the [Horadam sequence](http://mathworld.wolfram.com/HoradamSequence.html) for p=0, q=1, r= 0.25, s=0.75

+## Install new modules

+Since `zef` is installed, you can use it to install new modules.
+You can do it by getting into the container and running the shell:

+	sudo docker run -it --entrypoint="/bin/sh" jjmerelo/alpine-perl6

+and then

+	zef install Math::Constants

+Or directly in a single command

+	sudo docker run -it --rm  --entrypoint=/bin/sh jjmerelo/alpine-perl6 -c "zef install Math::Sequences"

+This overrides the default entrypoint and, instead, runs `zef` as a shell command

 ## More one-liners for demos